tsbohc/.garden/readme.md

           (.. "‹‹ " fname " ››")
           " ‹ new › ")))
 ```
-Data is updated on specified events and cached, while the statusline function simple retrieves it.
+Data is updated on specified events and cached, while the statusline function simply retrieves it.

 ## bspwm
 WM of choice, made own with scripts based around `bspc subscribe`.